reallylily/BabbleChat/README.md

 - [ ] User data: save user to MongoDB backend
 - [ ] Connect to a language API: be able to translate single words
 - [ ] Live chat: be able to start a live conversation with another user
-- [ ] Default translation: if no one is available in the language, become a translator
+- [ ] Default translation: if no one is available in the language the user wants to learn, app will translate user's input into           foreign language they want to learn
 - [ ] BabbleBubbles
    * [ ] on click allow the translation to "pop up" on top of the original word
    * [ ] allow users to attach images/gifs to a particular word